+- On The switch is operating normally.

+- Off The switch has no power.

-- 2 flashes-The switch failed its internal self-test.
-This indicates a hardware failure; replace the unit and submit a Return Material Authorization (RMA) to ShoreTel. - 3 flashes-Booting via FTP.
+- Flashing 2 flashes-The switch failed its internal self-test.
+This indicates a hardware failure; replace the unit and submit a Return Material Authorization (RMA) to ShoreTel.

+3 flashes-Booting via FTP.
 Flash memory might be corrupted.
-Go to the Quick Look page to ensure that the system is running properly. - 4 flashes-The IP address is unavailable.
+Go to the Quick Look page to ensure that the system is running properly.

+4 flashes-The IP address is unavailable.
 DHCP and BOOTP did not respond to the IP address request, and the IP address is not available in nonvolatile memory to continue boot process.
 The switch will automatically reboot in five seconds and try again.
-Check the BOOTP/DHCP server and the network configuration to ensure that the voice switch is receiving a valid IP address. - 5 flashes-The operating system is not available.
+Check the BOOTP/ DHCP server and the network configuration to ensure that the voice switch is receiving a valid IP address.

+5 flashes-The operating system is not available.
 The switch is booting from FTP but cannot find the boot files.
-It automatically reboots in five seconds. - 6 flashes-Using a previously stored IP address.
+It automatically reboots in five seconds.

+6 flashes-Using a previously stored IP address.
 A BOOTP/DHCP transaction was attempted, but the BOOTP/DHCP server did not respond.
 The switch continues to use the IP address stored in nonvolatile memory until it receives a valid response.
 If the switch receives a response that provides a different IP address, it reboots using the new IP address.
 If the switch receives a response that matches the IP address stored in nonvolatile memory, it continues operation, and the power LED stops flashing.
 If the problem persists, check the BOOTP/DHCP server and network configuration.

-Switch Port LEDs
+Analog Port LEDs